torkelsson/notify-my-android/README.md

-# node-nma - NMA for Node.js API
+# notify-my-android - NMA for Node.js API

 Be happy!
 Send notifications to androids using the [Notify My Android service](http://www.notifymyandroid.com/).
 Simple, easy and clean.